Cross Correlation between the Thermal Sunyaev-Zel'dovich Effect and Projected Galaxy Density Field: Parameter Estimation

 We consider now the best-fit values quoted in Table~\ref{tab:estimates}.
 The nuisance parameters controlling the foreground amplitudes in the $yy$ auto-spectrum have also been constrained in previous works~\citep{Makiya2018, Bolliet18, rotti21}.
 Our $A_{\rm CIB}$ and $A_{\rm Rad}$ estimates are consistent with the findings of~\citet{Makiya2018} and~\citet{rotti21} respectively, while we find a higher value for the $A_{\rm IR}$ parameter instead.
 However, the actual, individual values of the nuisance parameters are not of particular interest, as different amplitudes in Eq.~(\ref{eq:clforegrounds}) can lead to the same observed power spectrum.
 What matters in this context is the overall foreground contamination from all these sources combined.
 From the third panel of Fig.~\ref{fig:spectra} we see that the foreground contribution dominates the $yy$ auto-correlation at multipoles $\ell\gtrsim 200$.
 This clearly shows the necessity of including the nuisance parameters in our fit and that their fitted values allow recovering the observed spectral amplitude at the smallest scales.

 In addition, we first provide an estimate of $B_{\rm CIB}$, which controls the CIB contamination to the cross-correlation of the galaxy field with the Compton parameter map.
-The best-fit value is of order $10^{-5}\,\text{sr}\,\text{MJy}^{-1}$, and the associated contamination to the g$y$ cross-correlation allows us to recover the amplitude of the measured power spectra at large scales, as clearly shown in the second panel of Fig.~\ref{fig:spectra}.
+The best-fit value is of order $10^{-5}\,\text{sr}\,\text{MJy}^{-1}$ that occupies the lower end of the prior range ($[0,2]\times {\rm sr}\,{\rm MJy}^{-1}$), and the associated contamination to the g$y$ cross-correlation allows us to recover the amplitude of the measured power spectra at large scales, as clearly shown in the second panel of Fig.~\ref{fig:spectra}.
 Similarly, the $B_{\rm CIB}$ contribution is particularly relevant also at very small scales, where it has an amplitude larger than the two-halo term and enables our theoretical prediction to match the observed spectral amplitude.
 This proves the importance of accounting for the CIB contribution when tSZ is cross-correlated with galaxy catalogues at $z\sim 1$ or above.